If you enjoy art and design, buying furniture for your coworking space can be one of the more enjoyable parts of the launching process.

 - Wall art & accessories

 - Shelves, hooks, & racks

-Furniture does indeed take up a large slice of your startup costs but the good news is, when it comes to furniture, if you make the right decision the first time around, the pieces you invest in will last you a long time.
+Furniture does indeed take up a large portion of startup costs, but the good news is if you make the right decision the first time around, the pieces you invest in will last a long time.

 When choosing furniture for your coworking space, always have your target audience in mind.
 You want to select pieces that fit the basic needs of your members.